PhonePe/Magazine/tutorials/magazine.md

 1. We define the `magazineId` (`"welcome-email-queue"`) and the `dataType` (`String.class`).
 2. We have the actual data (`emailAddress`).
-3. We use `magazineManager.getMagazine(magazineId, dataType)` to get a reference to our specific magazine.
+3. We use `magazineManager.getMagazine(magazineId)` to get a reference to our specific magazine.
 4. We then call the `.load(emailAddress)` method on that magazine object.
 5. The `load` method attempts to store the email address and returns `true` if successful, `false` otherwise.
 We also wrap it in a `try-catch` block because things might go wrong (like the storage system being temporarily unavailable).